DATOS-CAT/.github/profile/README.md

 ## Funding
-“Financiado por el “Plan Complementario de Biotecnología aplicada a la Salud”, coordinado por el Institut de Bioenginyeria de Catalunya (IBEC) en el marco del Plan de Recuperación, Transformación y Resiliencia (C17.I1) ‐ Financiado por la Unión Europea – NextGenerationEU”
+Funded by the “Plan Complementario de Biotecnología aplicada a la Salud”, coordinated by the Institut de Bioenginyeria de Catalunya (IBEC) in the framework of the Plan de Recuperación, Transformación y Resiliencia (C17.I1) ‐ Funded by the European Union – NextGenerationEU